mcdecoste/BruinLife/README.md

 ### Swipes (SwipeModel.swift)
 Provides all logic necessary to sort out the number of swipes a user SHOULD have left given the week and day.
 Also has logic to determine the week and day based on the date.
 ### Core Data (Food.swift)
 NSManagedObjects subclasses for local storage.
-Nothing special, nothing particularly well-done.
+### Overall (CloudManager.swift)
+Overall handler for Core Data and CloudKit.
+Trying to offload a lot of work into here to centralize the model.

 ---
 ## View Controllers